MarkusBernhardt/robotframework-selenium2library-java/README.md

 The [user group for Robot Framework](https://groups.google.com/forum/#!forum/robotframework-users) is the best place to get help.
 Consider including in the post:
 * Full description of what you are trying to do and expected outcome
-* Version number of Selenium2Library, Robot Framework, and Selenium
+* Version number of SeleniumLibrary, Robot Framework, and Selenium
 * StackTraces or other debug output containing error information